glerner/phpunit-testing/docs/analysis/code-inventory.md

 - Loads Composer autoloader
 - Registers framework PSR-4 prefixes
 - Sets up error reporting
+- Loads settings from .env.testing
+- Provides the get_setting function for accessing settings
 - Loads specific bootstrap file based on test type (unit, wp-mock, or integration)

 **Test Type Selection**:
-- Uses environment variable `PHPUNIT_BOOTSTRAP_TYPE` to determine which specific bootstrap file to load
+- Uses `get_setting('PHPUNIT_BOOTSTRAP_TYPE', 'unit')` to determine which specific bootstrap file to load
 - Defaults to 'unit' if not specified

+**Dependencies**:
+- Requires a valid Composer autoloader
+- Expects .env.testing file to exist (but will work without it)

 ### `bootstrap-unit.php`